PBS to premiere ‘Mr. Soul!’ doc about once forgotten, innovative Black talk show

 One of the crucial elements of Mr. Soul! was its explanation and exploration of the show’s cancellation.
 Funding for this public TV program had ceased, despite a rigorous letter-writing campaign initiated by its host and followed through vigorously by its viewers.

-When asked why she felt the memory of “Soul!” faded as its successors’ have not, Melissa said she believes the program’s timing had much to it.
-“Soul!” was created during a period when live telecasts went unsaved, quantitative archiving was in its infancy, and — most importantly — being proud to be Black was still just a new idea.
+When asked why she felt the memory of Soul! faded as its successors’ have not, Melissa said she believes the program’s timing had much to it.
+Soul! was created during a period when live telecasts went unsaved, quantitative archiving was in its infancy, and — most importantly — diversity in the media was still just a new idea.

 “It was just before diversity and inclusion were buzzwords for television,” Melissa said, “and before we were shifting more toward diverse programming and before we were in the digital age.
 It was really at this pivotal moment of history.”

-Leading up to the PBS’ premiere of Mr. Soul!, Melissa had posted her documentary in several virtual theaters and online screenings since August 2020.
-After the COVID-19 pandemic hit the country as America’s generations-long police-violence scourge reached new heights with the killings of George Floyd and Breonna Taylor, Melissa felt it was her duty to expose Mr. Soul! to a public who needed its message now more than ever.
+Since Aug.
+2020 leading up to the PBS’ premiere of Mr. Soul!, Melissa posted the documentary in several virtual theaters for online screenings.
+After the COVID-19 pandemic hit the country as America’s generations-long police violence scourge reached new heights with the killings of George Floyd and Breonna Taylor, Melissa felt it was her duty to expose Mr. Soul! to a public who needed its message now more than ever.